1 9 6 5 – 1 9 6 8 (USA)

 Along the way, they encountered every peril possible, including space dogs, carrot monsters, giant plants, floating heads, and galactic showmen, as well as the conniving Dr Smith who struck a bargain with every extra-terrestrial in town to save his own skin.

-But the main attraction of Lost In Space to me as a kid wasn’t the robot or Dr Smith.
-It was Judy Robinson (pictured at left).
+But the main attraction of Lost In Space to me as a kid wasn’t the robot.
+It was Judy Robinson!

 The first season (in black & white) was a run of the mill space drama, and was concerned mainly with the survival of the Robinson’s: Escaping the heat, finding water etc, and included Debbie the space ape with pointy ears.